 If you feel you can support our club by being a member of a subcommittee reach out and let us know.
 Approach a committee member at a meeting, or email secretary@williamstowncameraclub.com.au.

-Entries due for competition 2: "Curves" & Open
+Entries due for competition 2: Still Life and Open

 Walker Close Community Centre